Greenlandic Inuit

-Grønlandsk Inuit) or sometimes simply the Greenlandic (Note: Although the term 'Greenlandic' is applied to all citizens of Greenland, regardless of their ethnic background; in some instances, the term is used specifically to refer to the Indigenous Inuit population.) are an ethnic group and nation Indigenous to Greenland, where they constitute the largest ethnic population.
-They share a common ancestry, culture, and history; and natively speak the Greenlandic language.
-As Greenland is a territory within the Danish Realm, citizens of Greenland are both citizens of Denmark and of the European Union.
+Grønlandsk Inuit) or sometimes simply the Greenlandic (Note: Although the term 'Greenlandic' is applied to all citizens of Greenland, regardless of their ethnic background; in some instances, the term is used specifically to refer to the Inuit population.) are an ethnic group native to Greenland, where they constitute the largest ethnic population.
+They share a common ancestry, culture, and history; they natively speak one of the three Greenlandic languages.
+As Greenland is a country within the Kingdom of Denmark, citizens of Greenland are both citizens of Denmark and of the European Union.

 Approximately 89 percent of Greenland's population of 57,695 is Greenlandic Inuit, or 51,349 people As of 2012.
 Ethnographically, they consist of three major groups: